A delicious and easy stove top recipe for Brown Sugar Glazed Carrots. These sweet and buttery carrots are a scrumptious side dish.

-- If the carrots are tender, but the liquid is not syrupy yet, remove the carrots (put them in a serving dish) then cook the liquid until it is like a syrup.
+- What to do if the carrots are tender, but the liquid is not syrupy.
+Remove the carrots (put them in a serving dish) then cook the liquid until it is like a soft syrup.

-- If the liquid is syrupy but the carrots are not cooked, just add ¼ to ½ cup water and cook until the carrots are tender.
+- What to do if the liquid is syrupy but the carrots are not cooked.
+Add 1/4 to 1/2 cup water and cook until the carrots are tender.

-Anyway, I hope you like this recipe for glazed carrots.
+I hope you enjoy this easy glazed carrots recipe.
 It’s our most favourite way to enjoy cooked carrots…SO delish…they’re buttery and a little bit salty and a little bit sweet.
 Yum.